 The class action lawsuit by three Kona coffee farmers claims that larger retailers including Amazon, Costco, Safeway, and Kroger have been selling 19 different brands of coffee that have been mislabeled as Kona.
 The Plaintiffs claim that they can prove through scientific tests that the coffees being sold did not originate in Kona.
 They say that you can detect the origin of even roasted coffee beans by the amount of certain chemical elements in the beans.
 One of the Defendants attempted to have the case dismissed but the judge refused.

 How to make sure you are buying real Kona coffee:

 Buy Farm Direct

 Most coffee is sold from the farm, to a mill, to a several different distributors, to a roaster and finally to a retailer.
-Every time coffee changes hands there is the possibility it will be mislabeled.
+Every time coffee changes hands there is the possibility it will be adulterated or mislabeled.
+Roasted coffee is one of the most adulterated foods in the world.
 If you buy direct from the farm you only have one chance for mislabeling.

 Talk to the Farmer

 Quality coffee farmers are proud of their farms and their coffee.
 They want to talk to you (sometimes they won’t shut up!).
 If the farmer won’t talk to you maybe they are ashamed of their coffee.

 Ask where beans came from.
 The large distributors buy hundred of pounds of coffee fruit at roadside stands.
 They don’t know anything about the beans.
 They don’t know what chemicals were used to grow the beans, how they were stored or when they were picked.
 If you visit some of the large distributors you can smell the rotting beans being pulped and processed.